jake-knerr/jakes-dictionary/src/dictionary.md

 the DOM is the data representation of a web document and also provides an interface to interact with the document.

+#### Domain Name System (DNS)

+a hierarchical and decentralized naming system used to map domain names to other information, chiefly IP addresses.

 #### Domain Logic, Business Logic

 a general term referring to program code for business rules.